 - (a) a banking corporation licensed under the Banking Act, Chapter 19 of Singapore or a wholly owned subsidiary of such a banking corporation, whose business includes the provision of nominee services and who holds shares in that capacity; - (b) a person holding a capital markets services licence to provide custodial services for securities under the Securities and Futures Act, Chapter 289 of Singapore and who holds shares in that capacity; or - (c) the Central Provident Fund Board ("CPF Board") established by the Central Provident Fund Act, Chapter 36 of Singapore, in respect of shares purchased under the subsidiary legislation made under that Act providing for the making of investments from the contributions and interest standing to the credit of members of the Central Provident Fund, if the CPF Board holds those shares in the capacity of an intermediary pursuant to or in accordance with that subsidiary legislation. - 8.
 The Company shall be entitled to reject an instrument of proxy if it is incomplete, improperly completed, illegible or where the true intentions of the appointor are not ascertainable from the instructions of the appointor specified on the instrument of proxy.
-In addition, in the case of shares entered in the Depository Register, the Company may reject an instrument of proxy if it member, being the appointor, is not shown to have shares entered against his name in the Depository Register as at seventy-two (72) hours before the time appointed for holding the AGM of the Company, as certified by The Central Depository (Pte) Limited to the Company.
+In addition, in the case of shares entered in the Depository Register, the Company may reject an instrument of proxy if the member, being the appointor, is not shown to have shares entered against his name in the Depository Register as at seventy-two (72) hours before the time appointed for holding the AGM of the Company, as certified by The Central Depository (Pte) Limited to the Company.

-Personal Data Privacy: By attending the AGM of the Company and/or any adjournment thereof or submitting an instrument appointing a proxy(ies) and/or representative(s) to attend, speak and vote at the AGM of the Company and/or any adjournment thereof, a member of the Company (i) consents to the collection, use and disclosure of the member's personal data by the Company (or its agents) for the purpose of the processing and administration by the Company (or its agents) of proxies and representative(s) to attend, speak and vote at the AGM of the Company (or its agents) of proxies and representatives appointed for the AGM of the Company (including any adjournment thereof) and the preparation and compilation of the attendance lists, minutes and other documents relating to the AGM of the Company (including any adjournment thereof) and the preparation and compilations of the attendance lists, minutes and other documents relating to the AGM of the Company (including any adjournment thereof) and the preparation and compilations of the attendance lists, minutes and other documents relating to the AGM of the Company (or its agents) to comply with any applicable laws, listing rules, regulations and/or guidelines (collective), the Purposes', (ii) warrants that where the member discloses the personal data of the member's proxylies) and/or representative(s) to the Company (or its agents), the member has obtained the prior consent of such proxylies) and/or representative(s) for the collection, use and disclosure by the Company (or its agents) of the personal data of the member's proxylies) and/or representative(s) for the Purposes, and (iii) agrees that the member will indemnify the Company in respect of any penalties, liabilities, claims, demands, losses and damages as a result of the member's breach of warranty.
+Personal Data Privacy: By attending the AGM of the Company and/or any adjournment thereof or submitting an instrument appointing a proxy(ies) and/or representative(s) to attend, speak and vote at the AGM of the Company and/or any adjournment thereof, a member of the Company (i) consents to the collection, use and disclosure of the member's personal data by the Company (or its agents) for the purpose of the processing and administration by the Company (including any adjournment thereof) and the preparation of the attendance lists, minutes and other of the Company (including any adjournment thereof) and the preparation and compilation of the attendance lists, minutes and other of the Company (or its agents) to comply with any applicable laws, listing rules, regulations and/or proxy(les) and/or representative(s) to the Company (or its agents) to the personal data of the member's proxylies) and/or representative(s) to the Company (or its agents), the member has obtained the prior consent of such proxylies) and/or representative(s) for the collection, use and disclosure of the Purposes, and (iii) agrees that the member will indemnify the Company in respect of any penalties, liabilities, claims, demands, losses and damages as a result of the member's breach of warranty.